Remains found in Samaná are more than 3,000 years old

 A milestone in the DR

 López cataloged the project, called “Identification of the Origin and Affiliation of the First Archaic Inhabitants of the Island”, as novel, and above all at an international level.
-“Finding such a large and ancient cemetery is almost impossible, I didn’t even think it could be located and it is practically intact.
+“Finding such a large and ancient cemetery is almost impossible, I didn’t even think it might be located and it is practically intact.
 That is a great contribution of the Dominican Republic to the investigation of all the cultural groups of the Caribbean”, he stated.

 Support and coordination